CivicActions/ansible-role-govready/tests/README.md

 $ ln -fs ../../../CivicActions.govready roles/CivicActions.govready
 ```

 You may want to change the base box into one that you like.
-The current one is based on geerlingguy's [CentOS 7 box](https://atlas.hashicorp.com/geerlingguy/boxes/centos7).
+The current one is based on hashicorp's [CentOS 7 box](https://atlas.hashicorp.com/centos/boxes/7).

 The playbook [`test.yml`](tests/test.yml) applies the role to a VM, setting role variables.